-To make a prediction for a new value of the predictor variable based on a correlation, you
+To make a prediction for a new value of the predictor variable based on a correlation, you b. multiply the regression coefficient by the new value and add the value of the yintercept.

-- a. multiply the Pearson correlation coefficient by the new value and add the value of the y-intercept. - b. multiply the correlation coefficient by the new value and add the value of the y-intercept. - c. divide the new value by the slope of the correlation line and add the value of the y-intercept. - d. add the new value to the slope of the correlation line and divide by the value of the y-intercept.
+c. divide the new value by the slope of the correlation line and add the value of the y-intercept.

+d. add the new value to the slope of the correlation line and divide by the value of the y-intercept.